Can AI Truly Represent Your Voice in Deliberations? A Comprehensive Study of Large-Scale Opinion Aggregation with LLMs: Dataset and Evaluation Setting

-\textbf{Stage~2: Summary Generation for Human Judgment.} We generate summaries using five LLMs of different scales and architectures: \texttt{GPT-5}, \texttt{Claude-4 Opus}, \texttt{Gemini-2.5 Pro}, \texttt{DeepSeek-V3.1}, and \texttt{Qwen3-32B}.
-For each $q_i \in \mathcal{Q}$, we apply a multi-scale summarization strategy on its opinion set $\mathcal{O}_i$: the model conditions on subsets $\tilde{\mathcal{O}}_{i,n} \subseteq \mathcal{O}_i$ of varying sizes $n$ (e.g., $n \in \{10,20,30,\dots\}$).
-Given a fixed subset $\tilde{\mathcal{O}}_{i,n}$, we three summaries by independently running the model three times:
+\textbf{Stage~2: Summary Generation for Human Judgment.} We generate summaries using five LLMs spanning different architectures and scales: \texttt{GPT-5}, \texttt{Claude-4 Opus}, \texttt{Gemini-2.5 Pro}, \texttt{DeepSeek-V3.1}, and \texttt{Qwen3-32B}.
+For each deliberation question, we apply a multi-scale summarization strategy by providing the model with subsets of the corresponding opinion set of different sizes (e.g., 10, 20, 30, and so on).
+For each subset size, the model is run three times independently to capture variation in its outputs, producing three summaries per configuration.
+Across all questions, models, input scales, and resamplings, this stage yields a total of 750 summaries.